'The Artful Escape' is a love-letter to all of us that have ever dreamed of being rock stars

 That’s rock and roll, baby.

 The Artful Escape came to PS4 and Nintendo Switch in January 2022.
-It initially launched on Xbox, PC and IOS in September 2021.
+It initially launched on Xbox and PC in September 2021.